huiyuandiknow/Coursera_Getting_and_Cleaning_Data_Project/CodeBook.Rmd

 #### 2. Measurement variables

 Each measurement is a feature mean.
+The original measurements were normalized by the original authors, so the final measurements are unitless and are from the [-1, 1] interval.
 The names of these features consist of three parts, namely, description, type of function, and orientation.
 For descriptions, there are 16 variations as listed below.

 - tBodyAcc: for time domain body accerlation
 - tGravityAcc for time domain gravity acceleration